onur-akgun/loan-quote/README.md

 ## Building the Loan Quote Calculator

-Ensure you have Java installed, then:
+Ensure you have Java Development Kit (JDK 8+) installed and `JAVA_HOME` environment variable is set, then:

 ```bash
 $ git clone https://github.com/hansonhsc/loan-quote.git